 - Smart Card Removal Policy (it's a seriously retarded idea to put this running by

-default when nobody needs it) - Tablet PC Input Service ( you don't probably need this even if you have a tablet PC)
+you don't probably need this even if you have a tablet PC)

 - TCP/IP NetBIOS Helper (this is another completely insecure piece of crapware)